-We ended up spending over six months in Mexico.
-In that time, we’ve had a chance to come up with a few Mexico travel tips for families who are interested in visiting this country.
+Over the past three years, we have spent over twelve months traveling through Mexico with kids.
+In that time, we’ve had a chance to explore over 17 cities in 9 states.
+And now we have plenty of Mexico travel tips for families who are interested in visiting this country.

-I wish we would have had this list ourselves, before we came to Mexico.
+I wish we would have had this list of tips for ourselves, before we came to Mexico.
 It would have saved us so much apprehension and worry about being in Mexico with kids!
-But after our time in Mexico, we feel like we have some knowledge to share.
+These days, we feel like we have some knowledge to share about visiting Mexico with kids.
 And we hope that other families won’t have to go through the worry that we did.

 If you’re planning on traveling to Mexico with kids, here are fifteen things you need to know before making the trip.